-Humidifiers can help keep skin looking younger.
+- Humidifiers can help keep skin looking younger.
 A humidifier can prevent flaky skin and help get it glowing again, explained Dr. Debra Jaliman, a board-certified dermatologist and assistant clinical professor of dermatology at The Icahn School of Medicine at Mount Sinai.
 “The added moisture from a humidifier also helps your skin from looking aged.
 Fine lines and wrinkles look more prominent when your skin is dry,” she said.

-They help calm irritated skin.
+- They help calm irritated skin.
 Jaliman noted that the added moisture released into the air can be soothing for itchy and inflamed skin.

-They might help relieve allergies.
-Humidifiers can help keep allergies at bay by preventing dust mites, mold and bacteria from drying out and becoming airborne, according to the Clinical Research Center.
-“They can also help those who tend to get a bloody nose from dryness and allergies,” Jaliman added.
+- They might help relieve allergy symptoms.
+Humidifiers “can help those who tend to get a bloody nose from dryness and allergies,” Jaliman added.

 There are four main types of humidifiers, each using a different way of producing hot or cool moisture (or both) into the air, according to the experts we consulted.